NishantBharali/Simulation-based-Robot-Modeling-and-Control/README.md

-## Robot Modeling Research Project
+## Simulation based Robot Modeling, Path Planning and Control
  Series of simulations and testing based on the dynamics, control, inverse kinematics, path and trajectory optimization of a robot. are performed in MATLAB Application of RRT algorithm for various scenarios, evaluation of the inverse kinematics and implementation of control stability is performed.

  ### Steps to view the code: